EmilyMarkowitz-NOAA/BestScriptingPractices/README.md

 remove a third of the content in this script with one simple function?
 Repeating code to do the same thing over and over again will inevitably lead to issues and typos.
 Further, what if we suddenly decided we wanted all graphs to have a new title or change the colors?
-We would have to change that in each plot individually.
+In the old script, we would have to change that in each plot individually.
+Now, with a function, we can change that once and it will be changed everywhere.

-Thought this is a small example and this version of the code would really be sufficient, I am sure you can see how that could become a massive problem in a long script you have been working tirelessly on.
+Though this is a small example and this version of the code would really be sufficient, I am sure you can see how that could become a massive problem in a long script you have been working tirelessly on.
 (I’ll save the below file so you can view it later, too).

 #### `analysis.R`